The Best Dog Crates (Review) in 2020

 Types of Dog Crates

 When it comes to selecting your crate, you’ll have plenty of options!
-Below we’ve categorised these different types by the material they’re made from - as you’ll see, each has its pros and cons:
+Below we’ve categorized these different types by the material they’re made from - as you’ll see, each has its pros and cons:

 - Metal Wire

 Metal wire is the most common material for pet crates to be made from.
 Wire crates are cost-effective, sturdy, and provide your pet with plenty of ventilation and great visibility.
 They often come with a carry handle too, for easy transportation.
 Bear in mind that this type of cage might not be tough enough for particularly wiley pets, and doesn't blend in well with home interiors compared to other materials on the market.
 Another con for this type of the crate - they tend to be difficult to store.
 However, you can get a folding metal dog crate model if storage is of utmost importance.

-For strong heavy dogs, or pooches who are known escape artists, a crate constructed from heavy duty steel could be the best solution.
-These dog crates tend to be heavy, and can be difficult to move, but many are equipped with small wheels at each corner to make things easier.
-They also tend to be the most expensive options, because of the high quality material.
+For strong heavy dogs, or pooches who are known escape artists, a crate constructed from heavy-duty steel could be the best solution.
+These dog crates tend to be heavy and can be difficult to move, but many are equipped with small wheels at each corner to make things easier.
+They also tend to be the most expensive options, because of the high-quality material.

 - Fabric and Metal Frame

 These crates tend to be the most lightweight options, making them ideal for RVs, camping, and dogs on the go in general.
 The fabric often features mesh ‘windows’ so your canine companion can see out and keep cool.
 They’re easy to collapse and assemble, too.
 Many fabrics are easier to clean than wire frame options, because of their wipe-down fabric, and they’re often suitable for both inside and outside use.
 Consider getting a soft-sided crate if all you need is a comfy, safe place for your dog to relax in.

 - Wood or MDF

 Wooden crates are another option you might choose.
 They’re designed to look attractive and blend in with the other furniture in your home, but don’t tend to be very portable and can be pricey if you choose one made from solid wood.
 Another thing to note about wooden crates - they're not suitable for chewers and dogs who are not crate trained.

 Our Top Pick

 The two slide-bolt door latches ensure your pet is held securely when required, while the sturdy wire mesh design offers a safe and durable space for them to call their own.
-The crate is convenient to use and store too, folding flat in a matter of minutes for storage, and featuring a well-placed carry handle for easy transportation.
+The crate is convenient to use and store too, as it folds flat in a matter of minutes for storage, and features a well-placed carry handle for easy transportation.
 On the crate’s bottom is a detachable plastic tray, which prevents any dirt your dog tracks in from making it onto the carpet, and can be easily removed for fast and convenient cleaning.
 Overall, this versatile crate is a great option for the majority of dogs and owners; it offers pets a safe, sturdy space, and owners a convenient, long-lasting crating solution.